After proving doubters wrong, surprise draft pick Ryker Evans wants to prove the Kraken right

 “So I had that in my back pocket,” he said.
 “But when I was selling him to our head scout and everything, it was definitely like pulling teeth.”

 The newbie scout nevertheless “put my neck on the line” arguing the Pats should select the undersized player in that year’s Bantam draft.
-His pleas resonated with Pats GM John Paddock, who, with the draft winding down, took Evans — by then was listed at 5-3 and 110 pounds — 209th overall in the 10th round, ahead of only 22 other players.
+His pleas resonated with Pats GM John Paddock, who, with the draft winding down, took Evans — by then listed at 5-3 and 110 pounds — 209th overall in the 10th round, ahead of only 22 other players.

 Evans grew to a still-undersized 5-6 the following year.
 He’d added another couple of inches upon reaching Regina a season later.

-He’s yet to play a full campaign for the Pats — eased into his first as a rookie and the past two shortened by COVID-19.
+He’s yet to play a full campaign for the Pats — eased into his first as a rookie after he broke his leg and the past two shortened by COVID-19.
 But the two-dozen games played in the WHL’s “bubble” format in Regina this year saw a bigger, faster defenseman contribute at both ends of the rink like never before.

 Having finally surpassed 6-0 in height, with a bulkier 191-pound frame, Evans was named the Pats’ top player, scoring three goals and adding 25 assists — tying for the team lead with Connor Bedard, a potential No. 1 overall NHL draft pick in 2023.